Elisaottoboni/Machine-Learning-University-of-Oslo/Project2/README.md

 - **Project2.pdf**: This document provides the assignment details and guidelines given by our professor for this project.

+- **gd_analytic**: This file contains the implementation of the methods utilized in the `partA_analytical_function`.

+- **gd_autograd**: This file contains the implementation of the methods utilized in the `partA_autograd`.

+- **partA_analytical_function.ipynb**: This notebook includes the complete analysis of gradient descent methods, and evaluations of various optimizations.

-- **part_A.ipynb**: This notebook includes the complete analysis of gradient descent methods, with implementations and evaluations of various optimizations.
+- **partA_autograd.ipynb**:This notebook includes the complete analysis of gradient descent methods, with autograd and evaluations of various optimizations.

 - **part_B_C_D.ipynb**: This file implements and evaluates the Feed Forward Neural Network (FFNN) for both regression and classification tasks.